 Again, treating ISCAP separately from the ADF may entail a slight fallacy here.
-This is because currently, there is very little evidence that there was physical connection between the post-April 2019 ISCAP and Islamic State, though all the above evidence on the ADF-Islamic State connection may have, in fact, concerned the pro-Islamic State voices within the ADF who, later on, may have formed ISCAP.
+This is because, at the first glance, there is very little evidence showing a solid connection between ISCAP and IS since the formal bayah in April 2019.
+However, a theory that should be considered is that all the evidence named above showing links between the IS and the ADF may have in fact concerned only pro-IS voices within ADF that later self-identified as 'ISCAP'.
 The fact that ADF leadership was missing in the above instances of ADF-Islamic State collusion would also support this theory.
-In such a case, ISCAP's physical connection to Islamic State would be stronger than it can be currently asserted from the evidence available since the bayah in April 2019, which is limited to the fact that Islamic State claims responsibility of ISCAP's attacks, though without a remarkable geographic and factual precision (UNSC, 2019), meaning that some
+In such a case, ISCAP's physical connection to Islamic State would be stronger than it can be currently asserted from the evidence available since the bayah in April 2019, which is limited to the fact that Islamic State claims responsibility for ISCAP's attacks, though without a remarkable geographic and factual precision (UNSC, 2019), meaning that some